learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 As you can see, the matrix has now been __almost__ recreated to the exact specifications of the original matrix.
 Out of the 12 user-item ratings, we have incorrectly rated one of them (Row 3, Column 2).
 SVD is not a perfect solution, but when we have enough users and items, we are able to gain valuable insights about the underlying relationships found in our data.

-The example we've provided above demonstrates matrix factorization with SVD and relating this to a real life problem, like recommending a movie or a song.
+The example we've provided above demonstrates matrix factorization with SVD and relating this to a real-life problem, like recommending a movie or a song.
 Next, we will look at implementing a simple recommendation system in Python to further strengthen our intuition around this idea.

 ## Memory v.
 Model-Based Collaborative Filtering Approaches